apigee/ansible-opdk-accelerator/setup/README.md

 # Setup Apigee OPDK Ansible Configuration Accelerator

 ## Introduction
 An Ansible controller is used to run Ansible playbooks.
 This repository contains playbooks that configure an Ansible controller.
-The role [Apigee OPDK Setup Ansible Controller](https://github.com/carlosfrias/apigee-opdk-setup-ansible-controller) is used to setup an Ansible Controller.
+The role [Apigee OPDK Setup Ansible Controller](https://github.com/carlosfrias/apigee-opdk-setup-ansible-controller) is used to configure an Ansible Controller and should be consulted for additional details.
+This setup provides you with a common configuration convention that simplifies managing either one planet or several planets of any size.

 ## Assumptions
 * Ansible is installed on the server set aside as an Ansible Controller.
-* The `setup.yml` playbook uses [Apigee OPDK Setup Ansible Controller](https://github.com/carlosfrias/apigee-opdk-setup-ansible-controller) to configure an Ansible controller to use the framework.
+* The `setup.yml` playbook uses the [Apigee OPDK Setup Ansible Controller](https://github.com/carlosfrias/apigee-opdk-setup-ansible-controller) role to configure an Ansible controller to use the framework.
 The `setup.yml` assumes that the you are configuring the localhost.

- to automate working with either a single planet or automate multiple planets for the management of an Enterpreise scale development environment.
-This setup provides you with a common configuration convention that simplifies managing either either one planet or several of any size.
+* Same setup for either a single planet or multiple planets.

 ## Quick Start
 The playbook `setup.yml` will setup your folder structure in your user home directory.
 You can change